Frequently Asked Questions

 The important part is that your chosen servo be PWM-controlled.
 If this feature is not applicable to your servo it will not work.
 Many of our users have controlled JR brand servos without a problem and MacGregor claims to have PWM compatible models as well.
 Please check the technical specifications/contact the manufacturer before buying.

-Our newer RC4Magic Series 3 DMX2dims are 100% compatible with your Series 2 system, offer many more features including smoother dimming and longer battery life, and are a bit less expensive than they used to be.
+Our newer RC4Magic Series 3 products are 100% compatible with your Series 2 system, offer many more features including smoother dimming and longer battery life.

 When ordering through our online store be sure to select “add to an existing system” and enter your system IDs.
 We will program them to work with what you have.